TheochemUI/eOn/_sources/user_guide/metatomic_pot.md

 ```{versionadded} 2.0
 ```

-The Metatomic interface allows EON to use machine learning potentials developed with the `metatensor` and `pytorch` libraries.
+The Metatomic interface allows eOn to use machine learning potentials developed with the `metatensor` and `pytorch` libraries.

 ## Setup and Compilation